 Other than Ecoriginals nappies, the brand Bamboo Nature is quite a popular choice as well, and they offer an attractive saving if you choose to purchase their nappies in bulk.
 To mention a few more, there are Moltex nappies which are recommended for kids suffering from eczema.

-Another nappy choice what will leave a much lower eco-footprint is the Finish Muumi eco nappy brand and the Nordic Swan Eco Label back up their sustainable efforts.
+Another nappy choice that will leave a much lower eco-footprint is the Finish Muumi eco nappy brand and the Nordic Swan Eco Label back up their sustainable efforts.
 Muumi also has a Finish certification for asthma and allergies.

-If you are keen to try out eco nappies, using a sample pack is recommended before committing to a brand and buying nappies in bulk.
+If you are keen to try out eco nappies, a sample pack is recommended before committing to a brand and buying nappies in bulk.
 Using a sample box gives you the opportunity to trial one nappy of your choice or a variety of several eco nappies.
 This is a perfect way to determine how you like nappies and how they will perform for your baby as one brand that fits ideal for one baby and might not work for the next baby at all.

 Did you know that most eco brands give you the opportunity to purchase in bulk with a discount?